 Protein comprises amino acids, and there are nine essential amino acids: histidine, isoleucine, leucine, lysine, methionine, cystine, phenylalanine, tyrosine (which make up tyrosine), threonine, tryptophan, and valine.
 Your body cannot produce these nine amino acids; they must be consumed through food sources.

 You can also get some from vegetables if you eat them in large quantities—for example, cabbage contains about 4 grams per cup cooked!
-Aside from meat, many different types of proteins (including meat) contain the same amount of calcium as dairy, so don’t stop eating green vegetables.
+Green vegetables also contain a lot of calcium, so keep eating them along with other protein sources.

 How much do we need?